chinaPancake/viewers_project/readme.md

 # Introduction
-This is a simple python file handler created with help of me vierwers while streaming on twitch.tv/sitletto
+In this repository You can find a projects made while streaming on twitch.tv/sitletto